Finite Element Method Usage Tips

 Compare the pure artificial diffusion to the streamline upwind diffusion.

-The SUPG solution is less diffusive for than the solution computed with pure artificial diffusion.
+The SUPG solution is less diffusive for compared to the solution computed with pure artificial diffusion.

 The disadvantage with these methods is that the PDE is modified.
 This may not always be a good approach.
 As an alternative, the mesh can be modified.
 For more information about mesh generation, please consult "Element Mesh Generation".